rickstaa/awesome-adsb/readme.md

 ## ADS-B Aggregators

 > **Note**
-> The aggregators below are displayed per category based on the number of aircraft they tracked on 27-02-2023.
+> The aggregators below are displayed per category based on the number of feeders on 04-03-2023.
+If the number of feeders was unavailable, sites were compared based on the number of planes they tracked.
 Feel free to open a [create a pull request](https://github.com/rickstaa/awesome-adsb/pulls) if you think the order needs to be updated.

 <!-- List ADS-B aggregators. -->